jjjjjooooo/neural-collaborative-filtering/README.md

 The dataset used in this project is ratings.csv, which originally contains 25000095 entries based on explicit feedback.
 The recommender system is trained using implicit feedback by binarizing the ratings.

 ## Files
-* eda.ipynb: Exploratory data analysis to gather an overview on the dataset. <br />
+* eda.ipynb: Exploratory data analysis on the dataset. <br />
-* data.py: It contains functions and classes to prepare the data based on pytorch lightning for the neural network then. <br />
+* data.py: Functions and classes for preparing the data based on pytorch lightning for the neural network then. <br />
-* model.py: Neural collaborative filtering based on pytorch lightning. <br />
+* model.py: Architecture of the neural collaborative filtering based on pytorch lightning for training. <br />
-* trainer.py: All setups related to the training process. <br />
+* trainer.py: Main file to execute the training process. <br />
-* evaluation.ipynb: Evaluating the perfomance of the trained model with respect to the metrices of Hit Ratio @ 5 and Hit Ratio @ 10. <br />
+* evaluation.ipynb: File for evaluation with the metrices being Hit Ratio @ 5 and Hit Ratio @ 10. <br />
-* best_model.pt: The trained model with the lowest val_loss. <br />
+* best_model.pt: The trained model hitting the lowest val_loss. <br />

 ## Performance
 Hit Ratio @ 5: 90.41% <br />